What’s your favorite magazine?

 9. Avoid busy backgrounds

-It’s also recommended that the model on the cover is on transparent or solid color background.
-It will be really hard to make the headlines stand out if they are placed on top of a patterned or mixed-color background.
+Busy backgrounds can dilute the message you’re trying to tell your readers.
+So keep the magazine cover elements pretty organized to achieve a professional look.
+It’s also recommended that the model on the cover is on a transparent or solid color background, as it will be easier to make the headlines stand out a bit more.

 10. Dare to be bold.
 Go for illustrations